subhashb/footprint/README.md

 $ rails g mongoid:config
 ```

-Modify your config/application.rb to use ActiveRecord generators by default
+Modify your config/application.rb to still use ActiveRecord generators by default and to enforce

 ```ruby
 config.generators do |g|